Iran plane crash: Expert questions what caused plane to crash

 • Ukraine passenger plane carrying 176 people crashes in Tehran, all aboard killed

-Meanwhile, the investigation is being hampered by the international tension between Iran and the U.S.
+Meanwhile, the investigation is being hampered by the international tension between Iran and the United States.

 Iran's Disaster Mitigation and Management Organization said early assessments indicated the cause was a technical issue, while the transport ministry suggested an engine fire was involved.